 Set your operating system and browsers to update automatically, so you’re always using the latest versions with up-to-date security features.

 Antivirus software helps you fight against viruses and other malicious third-party programs.
 If you use antivirus software on your device, keep it up to date and set it to update automatically.

 Our Security, Engineering, and Operations teams work 24/7 to monitor unusual behavior on our platform.
 If you’re a security professional or researcher, we encourage you to let us know if you’ve discovered a vulnerability on our Security page.

 Explore enterprise options

 If you're an enterprise or business looking for premium security and a privacy evaluation, you can work with us to discuss more options.
-To learn more, contact our Enterprise team.
+To learn more, visit our Enterprise page.